 The workshops are eminently practical and participatory and the attendees can apply what they learn to their own bills.
 The School contributes to the Naturgy Foundation’s environmental commitment while driving savings and energy efficiency.

-The three-hour classes are focused on professionals in the Third Sector and social workers.
+The training, which lasts about three hours, is focused on professionals in the Third Sector and social workers.
 The classes take a deep look at the understanding of bills and responsible energy habits.

 - Social workers in public administrations